Skip navigation

 We are also committed to ensuring our campuses are accessible, and have partnered with AccessAble to create detailed guides to the physical access features of all our buildings and services.
 This include information on colour contrast and lighting, signage, background noise, and much more.
 See AccessAble - Campus Access Guides for more information.

-Your programme start date can be found in your offer and enrolment letter, and it vital to arrive to arrive on campus in time to take part in your induction week activities.
+Your programme start date can be found in your offer and enrolment letter, and it vital to arrive to arrive on campus in time to take part in your Welcome Week activities.

 Wherever you are travelling from, your Welcome Pack below contains lots of useful information about travelling to campus, what to bring with you and how to ensure a smooth arrival.

-Don't forget to confirm your accommodation and arrival date, whether that's University accommodation or a private rental.
+If you are relocating, please remember to confirm your accommodation arrival date, whether you are staying in University accommodation or a private rental.

 Using your Student Portal to Navigate Northumbria from Northumbria University on Vimeo.

-We know that there is a lot of information to take in during your time at university – so to help you navigate your Northumbria journey, your Student Portal brings all of the knowledge, advice and support you need together in one place.
+We know that there is a lot of information to take in during your time at university – so to help you navigate Northumbria, your Student Portal brings all of the knowledge, advice and support you need together in one place.

 As well as links to essential Northumbria information such as your timetable, your virtual learning environment (Blackboard) and Library Online, you can also use the Portal to read the latest Northumbria news stories, keep your personal details updated and check your finance and accommodation status.